Why see a psychologist?

 No. Our psychologists are not experienced family court writers.

-I think my child may have autism spectrum disorder.
+I think my child may have autism.
 How can I check if he meets the criteria for diagnosis?

 At Nest Psychology, our psychologists can assist in the diagnosis process.